yueying0083/SuperChat/README.md

 # SuperChat

-SuperChat is a libarary for you to create chat activity / message activity / feedback activity easily.
+SuperChat is a libarary for you to create chat activity, message activity, feedback activity easily.

 <img src="pic/screen_shot.gif"/>